emresertoz/PeriodSuite/README.md

     Magma> PeriodHomotopy([f0,f1,f2,f3,f4,f5]);

 The period homotopy will be performed on this sequence with `f5` being the target hypersurface and `fi`'s the only intermediate hypersurfaces.

-### Precision

-If you want to increase or decrease the precision with which the integration is to be performed, set the `precision` option to the desired *number of digits*.
-By default we try to compute 100 digits of accuracy, you can increase it as follows:

-    Magma> PeriodHomotopy(f:precision:=500);